AlfaOrionis/Motorcycle-Shop/README.md

   - name
   - lastname
 - reset ur password by receiving an email
-- sign up to newsletter
+- sign up for newsletter
 - sort and filter the products
 - add products to the cart
 - create an order but only if u are verified